-The rest of the year, the plateau region on the roof of the world is open to tourists both domestic and foreign.
-And for those foreign tourists, the Tibet Travel Permit is a requirement of travel.
-Sometimes mistakenly called the “Tibet Visa”, the permit is not a visa at all, and is required for entry to the TAR and for travel in the area of Lhasa, the Tibetan capital.
+The rest of the year, Tibet is open to tourists both domestic and foreign.
+While for foreign tourists, the Tibet Travel Permit is a requirement for travel.
+Sometimes mistakenly called the “Tibet Visa”, the permit is not a visa at all, and is required for entry to the TAR and travel around the plateau.

 A sample of Tibet Travel Permit we have obtained for our clients.

-The permit can only be obtained after you have booked a pre-arranged tour of Tibet with a registered Tibetan travel agency.
-Only registered travel agents can make the applications for the Tibet Travel Permit with the Tibet Tourism Bureau in Lhasa.
-The application requires scanned copies of your passport and Chinese Entry Visa, and the processing time for the permit is normally up to 15 days, depending on the season.
-This may be much shorter in the low season of winter.
+The permit can only be obtained after you have booked a pre-arranged Tibet tour with a registered Tibetan travel agency.
+Your travel agency will help you to apply for the permit, using scanned copies of your valid passport and Chinese Visa.
+The processing time of the permit is normally 8 to 9 working days.

-Traveling to Tibet without the permit is not possible, as the permit is required to be shown at several points along the way.
-The first obstacle would naturally be trying to board the flight or train to Tibet without it, as it is required to be shown before boarding, at the check-in gate and at several checkpoints in the stations.
+Traveling to Tibet without Tibet Travel Permit is not possible, as the permit is required to be shown at several points along the way.
+The first point would naturally be the check-in gate, before you board the flight to train to Tibet.

 There are also areas of Tibet that are not open at certain times of the year due to inclement weather situations.
 When the weather on the plateau becomes too cold and snow-bound in the winter months, places like Mount Kailash and Lake Namtso often become almost impossible to get to.